manikantatoleti99/Devops_Conceps_documentation/HTTPS AND DOMAIN .md

 ---

-### **What is Nginx?**

-Nginx is a high-performance web server that is commonly used for serving websites, acting as a reverse proxy, load balancer, and HTTP cache.
-It is known for its speed, efficiency, and scalability.
-In this guide, we’ll use Nginx to serve your website and handle SSL encryption using Certbot.
+ What is Nginx?
+Nginx is a powerful web server.
+It can:

+Serve your website's HTML, CSS, and images

+Work as a reverse proxy, forwarding traffic to backend applications (like Django)

+Handle HTTPS (SSL) encryption

+Act as a load balancer or cache

+We’ll use Nginx to send browser requests to your Django app and to manage HTTPS using SSL certificates.

 ---